graycoreio/daffodil/libs/design/spinner/README.md

 A spinner is an animated indicator that lets users know content or action is being loaded.

 ## Overview
 Use a spinner to indicate a short, indeterminate loading state.
 It can appear on its own or paired with a loading message.
-For longer processes with measurable progress, use the [progress bar](/libs/design/progress-bar/README.md) component.
+For longer processes with measurable progress, use the [Progress Bar](/libs/design/progress-bar/README.md) component.

+<daff-docs-example-viewer example="basic-spinner"></daff-docs-example-viewer>

 ## Usage

-To use spinner, import `DAFF_SPINNER_COMPONENTS` directly into your custom component:
+Import `DAFF_SPINNER_COMPONENTS` into your component:

 ```ts
 import { DAFF_SPINNER_COMPONENTS } from '@daffodil/design/spinner';